 Whitney explained that the potential legal issues were very complex, and presented aspects for both positive and negative results.
 On one hand, such trade could allow Oregon businesses to expand the state’s $500 million legal market into those other markets, tapping into broader opportunities among shared markets worth more than $5.0 billion in legal sales.
 Conversely, however, he reminded the assembled policymakers that the U.S. Department of Justice’s Cole Memo warns that to avoid federal intervention, legal states must keep their produced cannabis within their own borders.
 In the current environment, trading across state borders would likely provoke federal intervention and undetermined legal jeopardy.

-A couple days later in Washington, New Frontier Data’s John Kagia, executive vice president of industry reports, and Gretchen Gailey, vice president of communications and government affairs, were invited to present numbers to officials from the Trump administration, whose policy will be significantly influenced by the recommendations of the Office of National Drug Control Policy.
+A couple days later in Washington, New Frontier Data’s John Kagia, executive vice president of industry reports, was invited to present numbers to officials from the Trump administration, whose policy will be significantly influenced by the recommendations of the Office of National Drug Control Policy.
 While its policy formulation has not yet begun pending more input, Kagia felt it important to note that there has recently been a concurrent shift on Capitol Hill with bills proposed each to protect both medical and adult use businesses in legal cannabis states from federal prosecution; eliminate the tax burden of 280E in the federal tax code; and impose a federal excise tax on cannabis that would begin at 10% and increase to 25% over a five-year period.

 Kagia also reminded officials how the cannabis industry has already been proving itself as a powerful engine for job creation, as borne out by New Frontier Data’s projections that just in those states where cannabis is currently legal, the combined industry should generate nearly 300,000 jobs by 2020, with combined sales meanwhile generating nearly $2.4B in cannabis retail taxes and state sales taxes by 2020.